-ESSENTIAL DUTIES AND RESPONSIBILITIES: -Escorts patients to and from exam rooms, physician offices, and treatment room as appropriate. -Records patient data prior to each physician visit, including but not limited to, vital signs, height, weight, allergies, and medication changes. -Obtains all necessary patient records as required by physician prior to treatment or procedures. -Prepares and stocks exam/treatment rooms and orders supplies as needed. -Assists physicians with exams and procedures as requested. -Obtains blood specimens from peripheral sites as needed and in accordance with OSHA and universal precautions. -Administers subcutaneous and intramuscular injections, as delegated by RN or physician. -Maintains all exam/treatment room disinfection protocols. -Answers patient telephone calls for referral to physician or nurse/pharmacist. -Phones in prescriptions and makes other patient calls as required or directed by physicians. -Schedules patient tests, procedures and hospital admissions and schedules appointments to follow-up on test results, as applicable.
-Arranges for pre-authorizations and pre-certifications as needed.
-Informs physician of patient reschedules and no shows. -Performs other administrative duties, i.e. typing, filing faxing reception, etc, as requested by supervisor or physician. -Performs EKGs.
+-Escort patients to and from exam rooms, physician offices, and treatment room as appropriate.
+Record patient data prior to each physician visit, including but not limited to, vital signs, height, weight, allergies, and medication changes. -Prepare and stock exam/treatment rooms and orders supplies as needed. -Assist physicians with exams and procedures as requested. -Assist with delegated patient education including but not limited to distributing education literature, etc. -Maintain all exam/treatment room disinfection protocols. -Answers patient telephone calls for referral to physician or nurse. -Phone in prescriptions and makes other patient calls as directed by physicians and RN. -Schedule patient tests, procedures and hospital admissions and schedules appointments to follow-up on receipt of test results, as applicable. -Assist with select pre-authorizations and pre-certifications as needed.
+Informsphysician of patient reschedules and no shows.-Obtain new patient records and previous test results, x-rays, scans, etc.

-MINIMUM QUALIFICATIONS: High school graduate or equivalent.
-Certificate of graduation from an accredited program for Medical Assistants preferred.
-Minimum three years experience as a medical assistant or nursing assistant.
-Phlebotomy experience preferred.
-Current BCLS certification required within 3 months of hire.
-Certified Medical Assistant preferred.
-Drug order entry experience preferred.
+High school graduate or equivalent.
+Certificate of graduation from an accredited program for Medical Assistants strongly preferred.
+Minimum two years experience as a medical assistant or nursing assistant in a hospital or clinic setting.

 The US Oncology Network is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, disability or protected veteran status.